thedaviddias/bfdes.in/README.md

 ### Known issues:

-* Building the app will generate a couple of warnings:
-  * 'bundle.js exceeds the recommended size'

-    Ordinarily this would be an issue, but we are streaming the first page for a fast paint, so it is not so bad.
 * From bundling Express: 'the request of a dependency is an expression'

   Bundling server-side modules with Webpack has [always been problematic](https://github.com/webpack/webpack-dev-server/issues/212).